JBroks/Billie_Eilish_Website/README.md

 ### Others

-- [Gifox](https://gifox.io/) - Tool was used to record the gif presented in the demo secion of this README files;
+- [Gifox](https://gifox.io/) - Tool was used to record the gif presented in the demo section of this README files;

 - [Am I Responsive](http://ami.responsivedesign.is/#) - Online tool was used to display the project on various devices;